Generic Name: levofloxacin (oral) (LEE voe FLOX a sin)

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, stop taking Levaquin and call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

 Avoid exposure to sunlight or tanning beds.
 Levaquin can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
 Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.

 Levaquin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Levaquin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
-Stop using Levaquin and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Levaquin: hives, or the first sign of a skin rash; rapid heart rate, difficult breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.